 Whether you're planning a shower for yourself or for your expectant friend, there's little question that every guest you invite to the baby shower will love getting an invitation to come and celebrate this meaningful moment.
-In your quest to make everything as perfect as possible, from the party games to the food, make sure you tackle the invitations with thought and care.
+In your quest to make everything as perfect as possible, from the party games to the food, make sure you tackle your baby shower invitations with thought and care.
 Don't feel intimidated when making a personalized card.
 Just ensure you include all the right information, leave no room for error, and avoid including anything that doesn't belong on there.

 Some party planners actually forget to include the mom's name on the invitation cards, not because they're inept or forgetful, but because the guests are usually intimate acquaintances.
 It's easy to take for granted that everyone will magically know who the guest of honor is as soon as he or she receives the invite.
 As silly as it is, it's also common, so make sure momma's name is front and center on the invitations.
 Typically, you should use her full name.
 However, if she has a well-known nickname, that's okay, too.